angdraug/barley/README.md

 When building the packer-builder-nspawn and packer-provisioner-apt plugins from source, symlink them into your working directory so that Packer can find them.

-Before building the Seed image, symlink your public SSH key into your working directory.
-Seed root account is passwordless and the only way to access a Seed host is by authenticating with that SSH key.
+Seed root account is passwordless and the only way to access a Seed host is by authenticating with an SSH key.
+Before building the Seed image, copy your public SSH key into `authorized_keys` in your working directory, and edit it to make SSH also accept it as a certificate authority.
+This will allow you to sign short-lived passwordless SSH certificates for use with automation.

 Seed starts with all its physical Ethernet interfaces bound to a Linux bridge named br0.
 For any container that requires public network, put a